assiamoksit/movie-roi-sql-analysis/README.md

 ![Average ROI Multiplier by Genre](charts/genre_roi.png)

-On average, horror movies make back over 100 times what they cost — far ahead of every other genre.
+On average, horror movies make back over 100 times what they cost, which is far ahead of every other genre.
 But that doesn't mean horror is a safe bet.
-A couple of massive hits are pulling this number up, especially *Paranormal Activity* (cost $15,000, made $193 million — a 12,890x return) and *The Blair Witch Project*.
+A couple of massive hits are pulling this number up, especially *Paranormal Activity* (cost $15,000, made $193 million, a 12,890x return) and *The Blair Witch Project*.
 Most horror movies don't come close to that.
 The number reflects a few breakout successes more than a reliable pattern across the genre.